kdsouza235/QBE/README.md

 - Debian based Linux OS 8.3.0-6 and higher (64 bit)
 - Python 3.10

+- Note: This can be run with a different OS or version of Python.
+Some instructions may vary.

 ## Initial Setup:

 ### Python Virtual Environment